Skip to main content

 Mild potassium deficiencies usually respond within 4 to 8 weeks of consistent dietary changes.
 Symptoms like leg cramps, blood pressure creep, and twitchy muscles often improve first.
 Deeper changes in insulin sensitivity and blood pressure can take 8 to 12 weeks of steady food-first intake.

-Salt substitutes are not safe for everyone, especially people with kidney disease (eGFR under 60), people on certain blood pressure medications (lisinopril, losartan, spironolactone, eplerenone), or anyone on a potassium-sparing diuretic.
+Salt substitutes are not safe for everyone, particularly people with kidney disease (eGFR under 60), people on certain blood pressure medications (lisinopril, losartan, spironolactone, eplerenone), or anyone on a potassium-sparing diuretic.
 For healthy adults with normal kidney function, small daily amounts are usually fine.

 Yes, low potassium is a recognized cause of heart palpitations and irregular rhythms because potassium directly controls how heart cells fire.
 If you notice new palpitations, do not assume potassium is the answer.
 Get an EKG and basic metabolic panel first to rule out other causes.